kubernetes/community/contributors/design-proposals/troubleshoot-running-pods.md

 1.  `SyncPod()` must not kill any Debug Container even though it is not part of the pod spec.
-1. As an exception to the above, `SyncPod()` will kill Debug Containers when the pod sandbox changes since a Debug Container in a no-longer-used sandbox is not useful.
-Debug Containers are not automatically restarted in the new sandbox.
+1. As an exception to the above, `SyncPod()` will kill Debug Containers when the pod sandbox changes since a lone Debug Container in an abandoned sandbox is not useful.
+Debug Containers are not automatically started in the new sandbox.
-1.  `convertStatusToAPIStatus()` must sort Debug Containers status into `DebugContainerStatuses` similar to as it does for `InitContainerStatuses`
+1.  `convertStatusToAPIStatus()` must sort Debug Containers status into `DebugStatuses` similar to as it does for `InitContainerStatuses`
 1. The kubelet must preserve `ContainerStatus` on debug containers for reporting.
 1. Debug Containers must be excluded from calculation of pod phase and condition

-It's worth noting some things that do not need to change:
+It's worth noting some things that do not change:

 1.  `KillPod()` already operates on all running containers returned by the runtime.